AdithyaVardan1/Graph-rag-research-assistant/TECHNICAL_DEEP_DIVE.md

-# GraphRAG Research Assistant - Technical Deep Dive
+# LitGraph - Technical Deep Dive

 A comprehensive explanation of every component, the underlying mathematics, and a complete dry run from search query to final output.